Portrait of a Galaxy on FIRE: Is the $\alpha$-bimodality a natural consequence of inside-out disc growth in a hierarchical formation scenario?: Physical drivers of disc evolution

 \subsection{Galactic corona}

 Figure~\ref{fig:corona_fe} illustrates how the metallicity of the hot corona evolves over time in connection with the accretion history of {\sc Romeo}.
-One can observe a metallicity dilution in the outer layers of the corona around 8 Gyr ago.
-The onset of this dilution in the corona appears to be linked to the infall of a minor merger crossing the virial radius of {\sc Romeo}.
-In fact, in the snapshot just after this infall ($t_{\rm lb}=7.9\,\rm Gyr$), we separated the coronal gas to whether it belonged right before the infall at $t_{\rm lb}=9.5\,\rm Gyr$ to the ``outer fuzz'', other halos or {\sc Romeo}.
+In the top panel, one can observe a metallicity dilution in the outer layers of the corona around 8 Gyr ago.
+The onset of this dilution in the corona appears to be linked to the infall of a minor merger crossing the virial radius of {\sc Romeo} (see bottom panel).
+In fact, in the snapshot just after this infall ($t_{\rm lb}=7.9\,\rm Gyr$), we separated the coronal gas to whether it belonged right before the infall at $t_{\rm lb}=9.5\,\rm Gyr$ to the ``outer fuzz''\footnote{The ``outer fuzz'' corresponds to the set of particles not associated with any Friends-of-Friends halo constituting a diffuse, unbound component surrounding bound structures~\citep{2001MNRAS.328..726S}.
+This component is therefore identified as the intergalactic medium.}, other halos or {\sc Romeo}.
 The dilution is only found in the gas belonging to other halos.
 Although this component accounts for only $\sim 25\%$ of the total coronal gas mass (with the minor merger contributing roughly 15\% and the ``outer fuzz'', contributing about $70\%$), it is sufficient to drive the observed dilution.
 At $\rm t_{lb}=11.6\, Gyr$ ($z=3$), the minor merger contains slightly less than $1\%$ of {\sc Romeo}'s stellar mass, about $6\%$ of its gas mass, and roughly $6\%$ of its total mass.

-As can be seen from the same figure, the dilution propagates from the outer to the inner layers of the galactic corona.
+As can be seen from the top panel of the same figure, the dilution propagates from the outer to the inner layers of the galactic corona.
 In the inner regions, the metallicity decline happens around 5 Gyr ago, coinciding with the halt --and even reversal-- of the [Fe/H] increase in the gas of the disc, as shown by the chemical tracks in the upper panel of Fig.~\ref{fig:chemical_tracks}.
 A comparable decline for gas accreted within 10 kpc (similar to $0.1 R_{200, c}$) was also reported by \citet{2025MNRAS.537.1571P} (see their Fig. 9), thus indicating consistency in the different analyses.
 These results support the interpretation that accreted metal-poor gas from a gas-rich minor merger drives the decline, first in the corona and subsequently in the disc of {\sc Romeo}.